YesmynameisPerry/MorsecodeGUI/README.md

 # MorsecodeGUI
 a morse code gui made for a scout thing

-Designed to run on a raspberry pi, unknown screen size so everything is just based on fractions of the screen and an assumed standard aspect ratio of 16:9 (although it has been tested on everything from 3:4(standard, looks a little dodgy) to 21:9(ultrawide))
+Designed to run on a raspberry pi, unknown screen size so everything is just based on fractions of the screen and an assumed standard aspect ratio of 16:9 (although it has been tested on everything from 3:4(standard, looks a little dodgy) to 21:9 (ultrawide))

 Here's it running in demo mode (after having been left idle for x amount of time)

+(the blank button right of the 'clear' button will be a playback button later on)

 ![morsedemo](morsedemo.png)